 - (i) On the closing of the initial transaction on February 23, 2015, Ballard transferred ownership of the automotive-related patents and patent applications of the UTC Portfolio in exchange for \$40 million.
 This receipt triggered a 25%, or \$10.0 million, license fee payment to UTC.
-Although ownership of the patents and patent applications was transferred to Volkswagen, Ballard received a royalty-free back-license to all the transferred patents and patent applications to utilize all non-automotive applications, in bus applications and in certain limited pre-commercial purposes for automotive applications. - (ii) On or before February 16, 2016, Ballard will transfer a copy of the automotive-related know-how of the UTC Portfolio in exchange for \$10 million.
+Although ownership of the patents and patent applications was transferred to Volkswagen, Ballard received a royalty-free back-license to all the transferred patents and patent applications for use in all non-automotive applications, in bus applications and in certain limited pre-commercial automotive applications. - (ii) On or before February 16, 2016, Ballard will sell a copy of the automotive-related know-how of the UTC Portfolio in exchange for \$10 million.
 This receipt will trigger a 9%, or \$0.9 million, payment to UTC.
-On the closing of the transfer of the know-how, Ballard will retain the right to use the know-how in all our applications.
+On the closing of the sale of the copy of the know-how, Ballard will retain full ownership of the know-how including the right to sell additional copies of the know-how to third parties as well as retaining the right to use the know-how in all our applications.

-On the closing of the sale of the automotive-related patents and patent applications of the UTC Portfolio in the first quarter of 2015, we recognized a gain on sale of intellectual property of approximately \$14.2 million on net proceeds received of approximately \$29.5 million.
-On the closing of the transfer of the automotive-related know-how of the UTC Portfolio expected to occur on or before February 16, 2016, we expect to recognize an additional gain on transfer of intellectual property of approximately \$5.0 million on expected net proceeds of approximately \$9 million.
-Intellectual property assets of \$3.8 million related to the cost of the automotive-related know-how of the UTC Portfolio has been reclassified from intangible assets to assets held for sale as of March 31, 2015.
+On the closing of the sale of the automotive-related patents and patent applications of the UTC Portfolio in the first quarter of 2015, we recognized a gain on sale of intellectual property of \$14.2 million on net proceeds received of \$29.5 million.
+On the closing of the sale of a copy of the automotive-related know-how (expected to occur on or before February 16, 2016), we expect to recognize additional net income of approximately \$5.0 million on expected net proceeds of approximately \$9 million.
+Intellectual property assets of \$3.8 million representing the expected impairment of the know-how after the sale of a copy of the know-how to Volkswagen has been reclassified from intangible assets to assets held for sale.

-On January 2, 2015, we announced that we have given termination notice on two licensing agreements in the China market as a result of material breaches of these agreements by Azure Hydrogen Energy Science and Technology Corporation ("Azure").
-The first license agreement, originally announced on September 26, 2013, related to the assembly of

-Ballard's FCvelocity®-HD7 Bus power modules for the Chinese market.
-The second license agreement, announced on June 19, 2014 is related to the assembly of Ballard's ElectraGen® Telecom Backup Power systems in China for the Chinese market.
-As a result of Azure's breaches under both contracts, and notwithstanding Ballard's good faith efforts to reach a settlement, we provided notice of termination of both contracts as we consider our legal remedies.
-In the fourth quarter of 2014, we recorded an impairment loss on trade receivables of \$4.4 million related to the outstanding amounts owed by Azure.
+On January 2, 2015, we announced that we had given termination notice on two licensing agreements in the China market as a result of material breaches of these agreements by Azure Hydrogen Energy Science and Technology Corporation ("Azure").
+The first license agreement (the "Azure Bus Licensing Agreement"), originally announced on September 26, 2013, related to the assembly of Ballard's FCvelocity®-HD7 Bus power modules for the Chinese market.
+The second license agreement (the "Azure Telecom Backup Power Licensing Agreement"), announced on June 19, 2014, related to the assembly of Ballard's ElectraGen® Telecom Backup Power systems in China for the Chinese market.
+As a result of